Life Unflaked

 Die, little mountain climber, die.

-After I unload the dirty mask bin or basket into the washer, I Clorox wipe the inside or spray it with disinfectant.
+After I unload the dirty mask basket or bin into the washer, I Clorox wipe the inside or spray it with disinfectant.
 If you don’t have either of those supplies, washing with hot water and soap works, too.

 I know you’re thinking “why is everyone so afraid of touching the outside of face masks?
 They’re not like a lint trap that collects all the germs.”